tpoisot/DataSharingPaper/DataSharing-MS.md

 robust conclusions.

 In molecular evolution, there exists a large number of databases (*GenBank*, *EMBL*, *SwissProt*, and many more) in which information can be retrieved.
-Such initiatives value (and promote) a new type of scientific research: building-on and extending the raw material of others, it is now possible to identify new phenomenon or evaluate the generality of previously studied ones.
+Such initiatives value (and promote) a new type of scientific
-The job of scientists relying on these databases is not to *make* data, neither to *stole* them, it is rather to gather them and, most of all, look at them in a different way.
+research: building-on and extending the raw material of others, it is now possible to identify new phenomenon or evaluate the generality of previously studied ones.
+The job of scientists relying on these databases is not to *make* data, nor to *steal* them, it is rather to gather them and, most of all, look at them in a different way.
 This would not be possible, if not for the existence of public, free, online repositories.
+Depositing data in public repositories is so deeply ingrained in the culture of these disciplines that the "debate" on data sharing is non-existent.
 It is sadly impossible to be as enthusiastic when looking at current practices in ecology.
-Apart from a few, non-specific initiatives (e.g. *DataDryad*), or small-scale initiatives which are not always properly maintained, there is no widespread data sharing culture among ecologists.
+Although there are many repositories available, their usage is entirely compulsory (*i.e.* let to the good will of authors), and there is often no way to have programmatic interactions with the data.
+This, in our opinion, goes a long way in explaining why there is no widespread data sharing culture among ecologists.
 Yet in the recent years, there has been a strong signal that some organizations are ready to invest time and money in data sharing.
 For example, *DataONE* [@Reichman2011] is a large scale initiative, seeking to curate and make available observational data.
 We foresee that improving data sharing practices will be an important endeavor in the coming years, and the increasing awareness of the scientific community to these practices is a timely topic.

 In this paper, using examples primarily taken from ecology and evolutionary biology, we will argue that improving our data sharing practices will improve both the quality of the science, and the reputation of the scientists.
-We illustrate how simple steps can be taken to greatly improve the situation, and how we can encourage the practice of data sharing at different levels [@Whitlock2010], and data citation, to encourage and reward sharing.
+Although the exchange of data between groups is a widespread practice, we must be aware that it creates an intrinsic inequalities: those with good contacts have access to datasets, while other are left out.
+It would make sense that we collectively decide to abandon this practice, in favor of depositing data in open, free to access repositories.
+The recent emergence of several data-sharing platform (*DataDryad*, *figshare*), and the increase of mainstream attention they now receive, are the beginning of a disruption in the way we exchange and re-use data, that ecologists would benefit from.
+We illustrate how simple steps can be taken to greatly improve the current state of data sharing, and how we can encourage its practice of at different levels [@Whitlock2010], and data citation, to encourage and reward sharing.
 Our most important point is that through sharing more data, we will increase both the quality and visibility of the science we produce.
+The contribution of synthesis centers, like NCEAS or NimBIOS, or NESCENT, speaks volume in support of this point, so one can only wonder how this impact would be increased if all the data collected had been made publicly available.
 We conclude this paper by showing that most of the technical aspects of data sharing can easily be mastered, meaning that data are ready to be liberated!

 # Why we ethically must